uni-notes/uni-notes/docs/index.md

 # Welcome!

 Hi there, I'm Ahmed Thahir.
 These are the lecture notes I've taken over the years.
-Hope they help you!

-You can install the app right now!
+You can install the app right now (you should get a `Add to Home Screen` popup).
+Hope it helps you!

 Make sure to ⭐ this project on GitHub.
 Feel free to share this to everyone you know.

 ## Tips